 Defending player in its defending zone bats the puck with the hand or with a high stick all the way down the ice.
 A potential icing is signaled by the Linesperson.
-Both teams refuse to play the puck.
+Both teams refuse to pursue the puck for the icing.
 What happens?
 Where is the ensuing face-off?
 Where is this found in the rule book?